Achievable logoAchievable logo

 Investment adviser & fund manager

-The fund sponsor must hire an investment adviser, a company responsible for the investments in the fund.
+The fund sponsor must hire an investment adviser, the company responsible for managing the fund’s investments.
 Often, the sponsor hires itself to act as the investment adviser.
-From there, the investment adviser appoints an employee or employees to serve as the fund manager(s), the person in charge of implementing the fund’s strategy.
-While this may seem confusing, let’s discuss a real world example.
-The Vanguard Diversified Equity Fund (ticker: FDEQX) maintains Vanguard (The Vanguard Group, Inc.) as its investment adviser, with three Vanguard employees serving as co-fund managers (Aurélie Denis, Walter Nejman, and Michael R. Roach).
+The investment adviser then appoints one or more employees to serve as the fund manager(s), the person (or people) responsible for implementing the fund’s strategy.

 Sidenote